Common Assault in Western Australia

 Outcomes

-Depending on the evidence presented and the specific details of the case, the court may issue various verdicts, including a guilty verdict, not guilty verdict, or a plea bargain.
+Depending on the evidence presented and the case's specific details, the court may issue various verdicts, including a guilty verdict, not guilty verdict, or a plea bargain.

 The court will also determine the appropriate penalties or fines if the accused is found guilty.